Power Converter

 Thermal and Refrigeration Power Units

-• British Thermal Unit per hour (BTU/h) – A common unit in HVAC, where 1 BTU/h ≈ 0.2931 W.
+• British Thermal Unit per hour (BTU/h) – A common unit in HVAC, where 1 BTU/h ≈ 0.2931 W. (Since thermal power output is affected by temperature, accurate unit conversion may require a Temperature Converter as well.)

 • British Thermal Unit per second (BTU/s) – Used in higher-power thermal calculations, where 1 BTU/s ≈ 1,055 W.

 • Ton of Refrigeration (TR) – A unit measuring cooling power, widely used in air conditioning, where 1 TR ≈ 3.516 kW.
+(Cooling and heating systems often rely on fluid volumes — convert between gallons, liters, and more using our Volume Converter.)

 Astronomical and Theoretical Power Units